restarone/comfortable-mexican-sofa-docs/Working-with-CMS-fixtures.md

 If you run `rails generate cms` you should find an example set of fixtures in [/db/cms\_fixtures](https://github.com/comfy/comfortable-mexican-sofa/tree/master/db/cms_fixtures).

-When fixtures are enabled, database is updated with each request, but only if fixture file is newer than the database entry.
+When fixtures are enabled, the database is updated with each request, but only if fixture file is newer than the database entry.
 Database is also purged of items that are not defined in fixtures.
 So be careful not to clear out your database by mistake.

 ### Importing into Database
 To load fixtures into the database just run this rake task: `rake comfortable_mexican_sofa:fixtures:import FROM=forder-name TO=site-identifier`. `from` indicates folder the fixtures are in and `to` is the Site identifier you have defined in the database.